 Everyone knows all it takes is one second for an accident to happen.
 By practicing proper safety habits with your jogging strollers safe, you’ll minimize the potential for disaster.

 Make it a habit that as soon as you place your child in your jogging stroller, you buckle up the 5-point safety harness straight away.
-Before ever using the stroller, it helps to make sure the straps are adjusted so that they fall in line with the shoulders and lap.
-The fit should be snug yet comfortable.
+Before ever using the stroller, it helps to adjust the straps so that they fall in line with the shoulders and lap.
+The fit should be snug, yet comfortable.

 Don’t leave sleeping children in your jogger stroller